FACTBOX-Countries rally round Lebanon after Beirut blast

 FRANCE - 55 security personnel, 6 tonnes of health equipment and around 10 emergency doctors.

-President Emmanuel Macron will fly on Thursday to Beirut, where he will meet political figures.
+President Emmanuel Macron will fly on Thursday to Beirut, where he will meet with political figures.

 GERMANY - Germany will, if possible, send a 47-strong rescue team.
 Also 1 million euros in immediate aid via the German Red Cross to establish first aid stations in Beirut and provide medical equipment.